modoboa/modoboa/doc/installation.rst

   > cd modoboa-installer
   > sudo ./run.py <your domain>

-if you get this warning - '/usr/bin/env: ‘python’: No such file or directory'.
-Run this command first
+if you get this warning - '/usr/bin/env: ‘python’: No such file or directory', do make sure sure python is installed on your server.
+Sometimes python is installed but the installer can detect it or which python version to run, for example on a debian based system.
+Then run this command first.

 .. sourcecode:: bash